ehansis/til/pages/chaining_immutable_pandas.md

 ### Immutable surprises

-Sometimes mutability can cause surprising behaviour (and surprises are bad).
+Sometimes mutability can cause surprising behaviour (and surprises are, by definition, [bad](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)).
 Consider the following script:
 ```python
 import pandas as pd